kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/23 - Maghaven VII (9-28-25).md

 		- He beelined for Agnes and killed her, grabbed the bracer, inner lining punctured with dozens of needles like an iron maiden.
 		- I polymorphed Ria
 		- Nanny/constructs can't be compelled magically to act against their programming
 		- Door to Agnes's office opened, giant iron golem, Agnes inside it.
+Has an anti-magic cone.